 - School: Pittsburgh

 Warren has the experience and physical traits scouts look for along the offensive line.
-Yet, his age (he’ll be 24 as a rookie) and lack of refinement could hold him back from an early-round selection.
+Yet, his age (he’ll be 24 as a rookie), lack of refinement, and the fact he is coming off an injury-shortened season (torn meniscus) could hold him back from an early-round selection.

 It doesn’t take long to find No. 77 when watching Pitt’s offense.
-The 6’6″ and 325-pound OT has excellent length (over 35″ arms) and moves like a smaller man.
-Warren’s nimble moving vertically and horizontally, with the foot speed to mirror quicker pass rushers.
+The 6’5″ and 311-pound OT has excellent length (over 35″ arms) and moves like a smaller man.
+Warren is nimble while moving both vertically and horizontally, with the foot speed to mirror quicker pass rushers.
 Additionally, his naturally wide base sets up his upper body for success, squaring up potential threats.

 Warren’s impressive kick slide allows him to set the edge quickly.
 Paired with a powerful initial punch, pass rushers struggle to create pressure in a timely manner.
 It’s not often needed, but Warren has flashed the ability to reset his hands after getting out-leveraged to regain position.
 There are few instances on tape where he bends at the waist or gets walked back to the QB.